-PPE that goes the extra mile - Meet the packers
+PPE which goes the extra mile – meet the packers

-Towards the end of the lockdown, we were approached by Amey to find a way to supply PPE and provide people living at the margins with a job.
+Towards the end of the first 2020 lockdown, we were approached by Amey to supply PPE and find jobs for people living at the margins.
 These are just some of the people we helped:

-Louise is an ex-offender who has jumped leaps and bounds since arriving at Evolve and especially since working with the Peer Circles project.
-She is passionate about animals and nails and will be studying to complete her nail technician qualification after lockdown.
+Louise is an ex-offender who has come on leaps and bounds since arriving at Evolve, and especially since working with the Peer Circles project.
+She is passionate about animals and nails and has plans to qualify as a nail technician.
 She is currently on Evolve’s Entrepreneurship Program to develop her ideas and gain support to start her own nail business.
 She is a mother of two and is committed to leading a more fulfilling and positive life for herself and her family.

-Nathan is an ex-offender and who has made massive strides in the last 12 months to turn his life around.
-After completing Evolve’s Entrepreneurship Program and joining the Peer Circles project, he has begun developing an app to help people source, buy and cook with local fresh ingredients using easily accessible recipes on his app.
-He is also developing a console game that is based on the cultural history of Rastafarian’s.
+Nathan is an ex-offender and has made massive strides in the last 12 months to turn his life around.
+After completing Evolve’s Entrepreneurship Program and joining the Peer Circles project, he has begun developing an app to help people source, buy and cook with local fresh ingredients using easily accessible recipes.
+He is also developing a console game that is based on the cultural history of Rastafarians.
 He is a dedicated father and family man pursuing his dreams and achieving his goals.

-Ricardo.
-He is a regular client at Croydon Nightwatch.
+Ricardo is a regular client at Croydon Nightwatch.
 He became homeless last year when his employer didn’t pay him.
-‘Becoming homeless is one of the worst things that can happen to someone.
+He said: “Becoming homeless is one of the worst things that can happen to someone.
 I had always paid my own way and suddenly I felt like I had lost everything including my dignity.
 I don’t want to be reliant on other people’s support, I want to be the one helping others.
-This is my main motivation for improving myself and making my life better.’
+This is my main motivation for improving myself and making my life better.”
 Ricardo wants a full-time permanent job so he can transform his life.
 He is one of Amey’s Beam Sponsorships.

-Jayden has struggled to get work since his seasonal job at Costco ended.
-Jayden has struggled with mental health over the past couple of years.
-‘This lockdown isolation has slowed down my progress in achieving my goals.
-I feel like I’d benefit from this opportunity as it would allow me to interact with others, give me a sense of self-worth and help regain my confidence in both myself and the workplace.
-I genuinely feel like this could give me the boost and motivation needed to reassess and focus on future life goals.’
+Jayden has struggled to get work since his seasonal job at Costco ended and has struggled with mental health in the last couple of years.
+He said: “This lockdown isolation has slowed down my progress in achieving my goals.
+I feel like I’d benefit from this opportunity as it would give me a sense of self-worth, help me regain my confidence in both myself and the workplace and allow me to interact with others.
+I genuinely feel like this could give me the boost and motivation I need to reassess and focus on future life goals.”

 Working on the streets

-Ever since we started we have worked with Nightwatch.
+We have worked with Nightwatch since we started.
 Nightwatch feeds up to 150 people on the streets in Croydon every single night.
-Clients receive a meal, food pack and items as varied as clothes, shoes, personal hygiene packs and in some cases household items like kettles, toasters and microwaves.
+Clients receive a meal, food pack and items as varied as clothes, shoes, personal hygiene packs and, in some cases, household items like kettles, toasters and microwaves.
 These help people settle into basic housing.
-Since the lockdown one of our clients Orbit Housing has helped by providing a donation of £1000, a years worth of stickers to label up sandwiches and food, and PPE for volunteers and clients.
-Crucially at the beginning of lockdown when the rough sleepers were placed into emergency housing, Orbit helped us donate a weeks food for 50 rough sleepers.
+Since the lockdown, one of our clients, Orbit Housing, has helped by making a donation of £1000, a year’s worth of stickers to label up sandwiches and food, and PPE for volunteers and clients.
+Crucially, at the beginning of lockdown, when the rough sleepers were placed into emergency housing, Orbit helped us donate a week’s food for 50 rough sleepers.

-Even though Nightwatch is dealing with the rough sleeping emergency it understands that it still has a part to play in protecting the environment.
-Using the proceeds of our work with Orbit Housing, we have been able to change Nightwatch’s drinking cups for biodegradable alternatives.
-The move will stop 200 unrecyclable, single use plastic cups from entering the waste stream every night.
+Even though Nightwatch is dealing with the rough sleeping emergency, it understands that it still has a part to play in protecting the environment.
+Using the proceeds of our work with Orbit Housing, we have been able to replace Nightwatch’s drinking cups with biodegradable alternatives.
+The move will stop 200 non-recyclable, single use plastic cups from entering the waste stream every night.
 While all of these projects have been at the sharp end of homeless care, our work with Orbit has helped us rebuild lives and help take people off the streets for good and into work.